lqzhgood/wechat-need-web/README.md

 <img src="./src/assets/logo.png"  />
 </p>

+> [!CAUTION]
+> This extension will cause your account to be warned by Tencent. https://github.com/lqzhgood/wechat-need-web/issues/43

 # wechat-need-web

 This is a Chrome / Edge extension, can allow the use of WeChat via webpage access.